cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

   compilable) progress when we are not yet ready for the code to become 'production'.

-* Keep your own "master" and "develop" branches in sync with the upstream repository's "master" and "develop" branches.
-The master branch should always be the 'stable' or 'production' release of |cyclus|.
+* Keep your own "main" and "develop" branches in sync with the upstream repository's "main" and "develop" branches.
+The main branch should always be the 'stable' or 'production' release of |cyclus|.

-   - Pull the most recent history from the upstream repository "master" and/or "develop" branches before you merge changes into your corresponding local branch.
+   - Pull the most recent history from the upstream repository "main" and/or "develop" branches before you merge changes into your corresponding local branch.
 Consider doing a rebase pull instead of a regular pull or 'fetch and merge'.
 For example::